In a line Nippy self-bailing 3-chamber PVC / high-pressure packraft/IK made in Czech Rep and suited to white water and surfing.

 Out of the box

-Made from stiff, 1.1mm PVC, raft valves and the small Bestway Air Hammer will get 3psi (0.2 bar) in there eventually.
+Made from stiff, 1.1mm PVC and with raft valves, the small Bestway Air Hammer will get 3psi (0.2 bar) in there eventually.
 The stiff hull works well with the integrated footrest/thigh straps for a better connection with the boat.
 You may notice below left how the floor expands and thickens towards the back to add more buoyancy in the seating area where it’s needed.

 On the Water

 My big IK barrel pump inflated the boat in no time.
 The yellow conformity label says ‘0.2 bar/ 3.5psi’, but 0.2 = 2.9psi, so that’s what I put in.
 At this pressure the PVC ROBfin was firm like an IK and not mushy like a packraft.
-Setting off downstream, the way the floor drops like a keel helps the boat track reasonably well, though you do can’t power on and will need to correct once in a while.
-If you stop it veers off to one side.
+Setting off downstream, the way the floor drops like a keel helps the boat track reasonably well, though you can’t power on without the need to correct once in a while.
+If you stop it veers off to one side, like an unskeged IK or packraft.
 With gentle strokes, you move along with none of that bow yawing you get with a packraft.
-The packraft-like 1-metre width meant it was stable, even with the higher seating position.
+The packraft-like ~1-metre width meant it was stable too, even with the higher seating position.

 As it is, the water level in the boat was only about two inches below where I sat, so any fast moves or turns brought it up momentarily.
 You will get a bit wet.
 Judging by some brisk riverside walkers, the boat was managing over 3mph against the current, and back at the lock it was easy to wipe down and dry.

-It’s a shame I wasn’t able to get splashy with the ROBfin; it would have been fun to belt flat out down the bigger chutes to test out the bailing, and mess about below them.
+It’s a pity I wasn’t able to get splashy with the ROBfin; it would have been fun to belt flat out down the bigger chutes to test out the bailing, and mess about below them.
 The taut hull means the thigh straps work well and the short length would make it agile in the rapids.
 And should you tip over, getting back on would be dead easy.
-For playing in white water I’d sooner get a boat like this than a decked packraft and the ROBfin is much cheaper than a Chinese-made Kokopelli Nirvana.
+For playing in white water I’d sooner get a boat like this than a decked packraft.
+But they make self-bailing packraft too.
 Packraft or IK?
 I’d settle on the latter which might put it up against a 12-kilo, 3.3m Gumotex Safari at more or less the same price.
 The shorter, wider ROBfin would be more stable a fun boat in the right element.
 What a shame I never got there.

 In a line Super-light but sturdy packraft with a low-maintenance solution to in-hull storage.